Rose Cottage (Sleeps 2)

 In the vicinity of Rosemoor there are plenty of shorter and longer circular walks - most starting directly from your doorstep.
 They take you along very quiet narrow country lanes, through fields, wooded glades and small valleys, along farm tracks and ancient footpaths.
 Around where we are one can still clearly see that walking used to be the main mode of transport in the not too distant past: public footpaths link virtually all settlements and farms.
 And in all seasons there are botanical gems to be found along the way.

-A different way of experiencing nature up close is booking a session with Pembrokeshire Falconry.
-They (and so can you!) fly Harris hawks, three different species of owls, falcons, eagles and kites.
+A different way of experiencing nature up close is booking a session with the British Bird of Prey Centre located within the National Botanic Garden of Wales.
+They (and so can you!) fly owls, eagles and more.

 Bird lovers should not miss out on Skomer Island, amongst the most important breeding grounds for sea birds in the south of Britain.